 In order to be considered for this post-baccalaureate certificate, you must be a U.S. citizen or permanent resident who holds an earned bachelor's degree.

 · Application – Applicants must submit their application online through SOPHAS EXPRESS, the centralized application service of the Association of Schools and Programs of Public Health (ASPPH).
 Please note that the application and review process for certificates is separate from the regular application process.
 Students admitted to the certificate program that later decide to complete an MPH or MSPH degree must submit a complete and full SOPHAS application and be considered by the admission committee.

 · Transcripts – Applicants must submit official transcripts from all previously attended colleges and universities.
 Upload scanned PDF files of your official documentation in the attachments section of the online application.
 Students who are admitted to the certificate program will be asked to supply official transcripts upon enrollment.

-· Standardized Test Scores - Certificate applicants are not required to submit GRE exam scores.
+· Standardized Test Scores – Certificate applicants are not required to submit Graduate Record Exam (GRE) exam scores.

 · Resume/Curriculum Vitae – Applicants must include a detailed resume including employment, public health experiences, community service, research, and academic or professional honors.
 Public health experience is not required in order to be considered for admission.

 · Statement of Purpose/Personal Statement – Applicants are required to submit a statement of purpose that details their academic interest in the program.
 The statement should discuss any experiences in public health including field experience, training, education or other related qualifications.
 Applicants should discuss how earning the certificate will contribute to their future professional and career goals, as well as to the future of public health.
 Applicants should also address any academic deficiencies, if applicable.